-The Component 1 papers for the British and non-British Studies in Depth focus extensively on source evaluation and interpretations in history.
+Component 1 papers on the British and non-British Studies in Depth focus extensively on source evaluation and interpretations in history.

-The Component 2 papers for the Period and Thematic Studies focus extensively on change over time and longer sweeps of history.
+Component 2 papers on the Period and Thematic Studies focus extensively on change over time and longer sweeps of history.